 As our business continues to grow, we plan to relocate our Hong Kong office to improve the working environment of our employees and accommodate the expansion of our team.
-Our existing Hong Kong office has a GFA of approximately 5,000 sq.ft.
-We expect to relocate to an office with a GFA not exceeding 12,000 sq.ft..
-The initial rental cost, the fitting-out costs, costs for acquiring the relevant furniture and office equipment and setting up the information technology network and database and other relevant costs are expected to be funded by the net proceeds from the [REDACTED].
+Our current Hong Kong office is approximately 5,000 sq.ft.
+We expect to relocate to an office of a GFA of not more than 12,000 sq.ft..
+The costs for renting the office, the relocation and renovation costs, costs for acquiring the relevant equipment and furniture and setting up the information technology network and database and other relevant costs are expected to be funded by the net proceeds from the [REDACTED].